microsoft/CNTK/bindings/python/readme.txt

-# not support yet for python 2.7
+# no support yet for python 2.7
-# recommended python 3 version is 3.4
+# recommended python version is 3.4
-# platform 64 bit
+# supported platform: 64 bit

 # Set up compiler and its variant